thrishapraveen/cse15l-lab-reports/lab2.md

 Part 3
 =========
-Something I learned from lab in week 2 or 3 that you didn't know before:
+Something I learned from lab in week 2 or 3 that you didn't know before: I learned how the different parts of a URL each have their own function to get the right information to show on the website.
+Before learning what a query and a path were, URLs looked like a bunch of nonsense, but after understanding this information, I know how URLs are used in website development and how they function.
+Now when I'm on a website, I use what I've learned to try and break down the different parts of that website's URL to practice what I learned.